From Russia with a 71: Uncovering Gamaredon's fast flux infrastructure. New Apex domains and ASN/IP diversity patterns discovered

 Use of fast fluxing

-Deep dive: samiseto[.]ru
+Deep Dive: samiseto[.]ru

 Every investigation begins with a series of observables.
-Several online sources have reported recent attempts by Gamaredon to inject malware, using an MS Word template, from the following domains:
+Several online sources reported recent attempts by Gamaredon to inject malware, using an MS Word template, from the following domains:

 - http://encyclopedia83.samiseto[.]ru/HOME-PC/registry/amiable/prick/sorry[.]83glf